CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 228-247
    :lineno-start: 228

-Note that we also update the scale factor of the Cobb-Douglas housing production function so as to neutralize the impact that the inflation of incomes would have on housing supply through the rent [#fmoney_illus]_:
+Note that we also update the scale factor of the Cobb-Douglas housing production function so as to neutralize the impact that the inflation of incomes would have on housing supply through rents [#fmoney_illus]_:

 .. literalinclude:: ../equilibrium/run_simulations.py
    :language: python